INDIGO-Initiative/indigo-standard/docs/index.rst

 .. image:: _assets/shared-data.png

 Shared objects are distinguished by identifiers with an 'INDIGO' prefix.
-See
+See `INDIGO identifiers`_.

 Each shared object should only be described once, and any new data or corrections added as updates rather than creating a new, duplicate object with a new INDIGO identifier.